 Terry regularly speaks on creativity, design and inspiration around the U.S. He has spoken to more than 50 organizations and presented at the HOW International Design Conference three consecutive years.
 He has judged nearly every major design competition in the U.S. and is an honorary member of the University and College Design Association.
 Terry is also is one of the progenitors and directors of Design Family Reunion, a bi-annual conclave of creative leaders. http://www.tmarksdesign.com

 Pamela (Selden) Mayer is a life-long Tacoma resident, community advocate, philanthropist.
 She was involved in initial Society of the Arts including two years as chair, board member of Greater Lakes Mental Health for 13 years; Eastvold Restoration Committee (now renamed the Karen Hille Phillips Center for the Performing Arts/Ness Chapel).
 She has also served on the boards of Temple Beth El, Tacoma Philharmonic, and is now beginning her 2nd term on the board of Tacoma Art Museum.
-For 51 years, she was married to the love of my life, Kurt Mayer, who was a successful tri-state businessman, and am recently widowed.
-We have two grown children and three grandsons.
+For 51 years, she was married to the love of her life, Kurt Mayer, who was a successful tri-state businessman.
+She is recently widowed and has two grown children and three grandsons.

 Angela Meade, soprano, is the winner of the 2012 Beverly Sills Artist Award from the Metropolitan Opera and the 2011 Richard Tucker Award.
 Since her professional debut in 2008, she has quickly become recognized as one of the outstanding vocalists of her generation.
 The New Yorker has stated, “Meade is astounding … She has exceptional dynamic control, able to move from floating pianissimos to sudden dramatic swells.
 The coloratura effects – rapid runs, trills, delicate turns, and so on – are handled with uncommon ease.
 She is a very musical singer, naturally and intelligently riding the phrase.”
 The New York Times singled out Angela Meade as “an impressive soprano who powered out a ‘Casta diva’ from Bellini’s Norma that left everyone breathless.” http://angelameade.com